-Gense offers an affordable and portable self-help medical imaging device for in-depth health monitoring and diagnostic screening at home and clinics.
-The device targets some of the costliest diseases’ early detection and monitoring, specifically in preventive care and chronic disease management.
+Gense offers an affordable and portable self-help medical imaging device for in-depth health monitoring and preventive screening at home and clinics.
+The device targets some of the costliest diseases’ early detection and chronic disease monitoring, specifically in lung, liver, kidney and more

-Developed as a home-based medical imaging modality to assist telemedicine, the imaging scan can be self-administrable by users without substantive operative training.
-It is also powered by cloud-based machine learning algorithms to monitor liver, lungs and more.
+Developed as a home-based medical imaging modality to assist telemedicine, the imaging scan can be self-administrable by users without any medical training.
+It is also powered by cloud-based machine learning algorithms to generate screening results in real-time.

-The startup has also been approached by healthcare distributors from over 20 markets globally to set up local deployment pipeline, including private hospital network, clinic chains, health insurers, and multinational conglomerates.
+The startup has also been approached by healthcare distributors from over 20 markets globally to set up local deployment pipelines, including private hospital networks, clinic chains, health insurers, and multinational conglomerates.